0%

 node_modules

-Expected Output: A .env file in the backend directory containing GEMINI_API_KEY and JWT_SECRET, with .env explicitly ignored by Git.
+Expected Output: A .env file in your backend directory, holding GEMINI_API_KEY and JWT_SECRET.
+And critically, .env should be explicitly ignored by Git.

 3. Crafting the Server Logic (server.js)

-Objective: Establish the primary Express server file, incorporating fundamental routing, CORS middleware, and the Gemini API client initialization.
-Rationale: This central file coordinates all backend logic, listens for incoming HTTP requests, and establishes the connection to the Google Gemini service.
-It acts as the gateway for all AI-powered interactions.
-Procedure: Create server.js (or index.js) in gen-ai-job-app/backend and insert the following code:
+Objective: Spin up the main Express server file, embedding core routing, CORS middleware, and the Gemini API client initialization.
+Rationale: This central file pulls all your backend logic together.
+It listens for HTTP requests, and it establishes the connection to Google's Gemini service.
+It's the gateway for all your AI-powered interactions.
+Procedure: Create server.js (or index.js, whatever floats your boat) in gen-ai-job-app/backend and paste in this code:

 // gen-ai-job-app/backend/server.js